 In Cermaq's operations, extreme weather such as storms and currents are experienced in all regions quite regularly.
-Norway experienced a hurricane in February 2015 which resulted in significant material damage (the hurricane "Ole").
+Norway experienced historically high electricity prices in summer 2018 due to an extended period of drought which left hydroelectric reservoirs unable to produce power.
 In British Columbia, challenging environmental conditions were experienced the past years by rising seawater temperatures, algae presence and low dissolved oxygen.
 In Chile, several algae blooms were reported in February and March 2016 due to high seawater temperatures, higher solar radiation and sea water salinity, which resulted in a significant loss of biomass in the industry.
 These events occurred during a strong "El Niño" - Southern Oscillation event, which has an erratic behavior that affects global weather patterns and which also has been reported to be influenced by climate change.